SkylineCommunications/dataminer-docs/connector-help/connector_help/JVC PTZ Camcorder.md

 # JVC PTZ Camcorder

 JVC PTZ Camrecorder KY-PZ100 is a robotic pan, tilt and zoom video production camera, it can be used as a single camera or part of a multi-camera shoot.
-In addition to its 3G-SDI and HDMI outputs, it is also capable of reliably streaming 1080i/60, 1080p, 720p, and 360p video with 2-channel audio-all.The **JVC PTZ Camrecorder** driver can be used to display and configure information related to this device.
+In addition to its 3G-SDI and HDMI outputs, it is also capable of reliably streaming 1080i/60, 1080p, 720p, and 360p video with 2-channel audio-all.
+The **JVC PTZ Camrecorder** driver can be used to display and configure information related to this device.

 ## About